Assessing Historical Structural Oppression Worldwide via Rule-Guided Prompting of Large Language Models: Methods

 \subsection{Schema Construction}

 We adopt a \textbf{bottom-up approach} to construct a schema for identity-based historical oppression classification.
-Our starting point is a multilingual global survey on COVID-19 non-medical COVID-related impact~\cite{dye2021covid}, where participants were asked to answer the open-ended question \textit{“How would you describe your ethnic background?”} (other language variants are provided in Appendix~\ref{appendix_sec:survey_question}) under the Demographic Questions section of the survey to self-identify their ethnic group.
-Participants were also asked to choose their country of residence from a list of over 170 countries, with an option for self-description if their country was not provided.
+We adopt a bottom-up approach to construct a schema for identity-based historical oppression classification.
+Our starting point is a secondary analysis of a multilingual global survey on COVID-19 non-medical COVID-related impact~\cite{dye2021covid}, where participants were asked to answer the open-ended question \textit{“How would you describe your ethnic background?”} (other language variants are provided in Appendix~\ref{appendix_sec:survey_question}) under the Demographic Questions section of the survey to self-identify their ethnic group.
+Participants were also asked to choose their country of residence from the standardized list of countries provided by International Standard Organization 3166 Country Codes, with an option for self-description if their country was not provided~\cite{iso_obp}.
 This is a decision that prioritizes each person’s current social context – regardless of the meaning of their identity in their birth country (if different) – which can change dramatically in changing from one country of residence to another.
 The resulting dataset contains a wide range of free-text responses across multiple languages (\eg English, Spanish, Italian, Mandarin, Arabic, ASL, French, Hindi), offering a diverse window into global identity categories.
 Unlike traditional census methods for identifying race or ethnicity, these free-text descriptions allow study participants to identify themselves and their own identities rather than choosing from pre-defined categories.

 To capture a broad spectrum of geopolitical and sociocultural contexts, we sample 334 responses from 10 countries: the United States (n = 49), Canada (n = 43), Australia (n = 50), Brazil (n = 50), Algeria (n = 35), Palestine (n = 14), Puerto Rico (n = 49), Finland (n = 11), Madagascar (n = 12), and Sweden (n = 21).
 These countries are selected to maximize regional diversity (North America, Latin America, Europe, Africa, the Middle East, and Oceania) and to include both politically stable and conflict-affected settings, and areas of complex migrations that may result in high cultural heterogeneity.